 Logyard and Scales

 The scales are calibrated and certified annually.
 Norscale checks and certifies the VCF scale.
 The scales at this mill are older, heavy duty and mechanical, these scales are in good shap, built on solid ground and are certified.

 Modern electronic scales by comparison are and have an expected life expectancy of about 10 years

 Simpcw Resource Group utilizes the scales as they are storing some of their wood waste from the Transmountain Pipeline Expansion Project on site.

 The Valemount Community Forest uses the industrial park to sort and store logs.
 The log yard has been able to supply logs for value added products in the Robson Valley.
 These logs are usually hand scaled and graded to accommodate the small volumes and unique demands for local and specialty mills.
 The weigh scales are experiencing the busiest year 2021 with local log delivery and departures to buyers.

 The largest challenge for the Valemount Industrial Park remains the infrastructure.
 The original infrastructure had suffered dearly from neglect, freezing and thaw cycles plus gutting of wire for copper content.
 The Board and Management continue to upgrade, review options for the infrastructure such as the water system and three phase electrical power.
 Future plans includes a fire suppression system.

-The VIP management over a four year period has controlled the horrid knapweed problem that came with the industrial site.
+The VIP management over a five year period has controlled the horrid knapweed problem that came with the industrial site.
 Lessees can feel confident that this noxious weed monitoring program will continue and help reduce the spread of the noxious weeds.